shaik1002/biggitlabbomb/doc/development/ee_features.md

 end
 ```

-We need to use the full qualifier for some constants due to namespace differences.
+Note that due to namespace differences, we need to use the full qualifier for some
+constants.

 #### EE parameters